Diamond Color vs Clarity: Which Is More Important?

 However, they’re not the only factors that determine how a diamond will look, or the first factors that you should look at when comparing diamonds.

-If you’ve read other content on our website, you’re probably aware of the four Cs of diamonds — cut, color, clarity and carat weight.
+If you’ve read other content on our website, you’re probably aware of the 4 Cs of diamonds — cut, color, clarity and carat weight.
 These four factors play the largest roles in determining how a diamond looks, as well as how much it will typically cost.

 Buying a diamond is all about striking the right balance between the factors that affect the way it looks and those that have a minimal impact.